Frequently Asked Questions (FAQ)

 - How are shared mailboxes licensed?

-Thanks to CodeTwo Backup for Exchange you can create and manage your mailbox and public folders data backups from one place, all that via the admin-friendly console.
+Thanks to CodeTwo Backup for Exchange you can create and manage your mailbox, public folders and SharePoint data backups from one place, all that via the admin-friendly console.

-Backup copies are stored on local drives what ensures unlimited accessibility of important data (offline backups) and allows for searching and restoring certain items when it is necessary.
+Once backup copies are stored on local drives, the program ensures unlimited accessibility of important data (offline backups) and allows for searching and restoring certain items when it is necessary.

 CodeTwo Backup for Exchange will also help you fulfill legal requirements regarding the need for electronic data preservation so that certain data is available for legal actions.

-Additionally, you can be ensured that no important emails will be lost irreversibly as you have its all versions kept safe on your local drive.
+Additionally, you can be ensured that no important emails will be lost irreversibly as you have its all versions kept safe.

 More reasons speaking in favor of this software are available here.